Pleconaril: Resistance

 In human rhinoviruses mutations in amino acids at positions 152 and 191 decrease the efficiency of pleconaril.
 The resistant HRV have phenylalanine at position 152 and leucine at position 191.
 In vitro studies have shown resistance to pleconaril may emerge.
 The wild type resistance frequency to pleconaril was about 5×10−5.
-Coxsackievirus B3(CVB3) strain Nancy and other mutants carry amino acid substitutions at position 1092 of Ile1092->Leu1092 or Ile1092->Met in VP1.
+Coxsackievirus B3 (CVB3) strain Nancy and other mutants carry amino acid substitutions at position 1092 of Ile1092->Leu1092 or Ile1092->Met in VP1.
 The Ile->Leu mutation causes complete resistance to pleconaril.
 The study found resistance of CVB3 to pleconaril can be overcome by substitution of the central phenyl group.
 Methyl and bromine substitutions created an increase of pleconaril activity towards sensitive and resistant strains.
 Amino acid substitutions in the hydrophobic pocket and receptor binding region of viral capsid proteins were shown to have an effect against the sensitivity of capsid binding antivirals.

-Side effects of pleconaril
+Side effects

 The U.S. Food and Drug Administration rejected pleconaril in 2002 due to the side effects.
 The most commonly reported side effects were mild to moderate headache, diarrhea, and nausea.
 Some women were having symptoms of spotting in between periods.
 Menstrual irregularities were reported by 3.5% of the 320 pleconaril treated women using oral contraceptives and by none of the 291 placebo treated women.
 In the clinical trial two women became pregnant due to the drug interfering with hormonal birth control by activation of cytochrome P-450 3A enzymes.
 Other patients have described painful nasal inflammation.